ceph/ceph-ansible/README-MULTISITE.md

 ### The Inventory File

-Ceph-ansible starts up all the different daemons in a Ceph cluster.
+ceph-ansible starts up all the different daemons in a Ceph cluster.
 Each daemon (osd.0, mon.1, rgw.a) is given a line in the inventory file.
 Each line is called a **host** in ansible.
 Each type of daemon (osd, mon, rgw, mgr, etc.) is given a **group** with its respective daemons in the ansible inventory file.